hughperkins/coriander/README.md

 - leave applications in NVIDIA® CUDA™
 - compile into OpenCL 1.2

-## How to use, example
+## How to use

-- write an NVIDIA® CUDA™ sourcecode file, or find an existing one
+- Write an NVIDIA® CUDA™ sourcecode file, or find an existing one
 - Let's use [cuda_sample.cu](https://github.com/hughperkins/cuda-on-cl/blob/76a849d9510276bc67167c9a7676d64ff04c3e4a/test/cuda_sample.cu)
-- Compile, using new `cocl` command:
+- Compile, using `cocl`:
 ```
 $ cocl cuda_sample.cu
    ...